The Lamontagne house

 In 1722, the boundaries of the parish of Saint-Louis-de-Terrebonne were fixed by decree of the Council of State of the King and the first decree of canonical erection adopted in 1723.
 However, 1835 will be sanctioned by a second erection decree.
 The chosen name is reminiscent of Father Louis Lepage of Saint-Clair (1690-1762), son of the first Lord of Rimouski, René Lepage, Lord of Terrebonne in 1731, who built the first church, the first manor (1735), and a sawmill and a flour mill.

 This name will be taken over by the parish municipality created in 1855.
 As for the municipality of the village of Terrebonne, she saw the day in 1853.
-Become city of Terrebonne in 1860, the latter and that of the parish merge into 1985 to form the current municipal entity.
-It should be noted that obtaining the city status from 1860 underlines the importance of the places with its 2 000 inhabitants, its college (Masson), its convent, soon to be added a newspaper, a bank and commercial establishments.
+Became city of Terrebonne in 1860, the latter and that of the parish merge into 1985 to form the current municipal entity.
+It should be noted that obtaining the city status from 1860 underlines the importance of the places with its 2 000 inhabitants, its college (Masson), its convent, soon to be added a newspaper, a bank and business establishments.

 Flourishing place at the end of the XIXe century, Terrebonne experienced a great fire in 1922 which razed a good part of the locality.
 After 1945, the people of Terrebonne mostly consider their city to be part of the greater Montreal suburbs.
 Near 650 shops provide the population with access to a wide range of products and services.
 This city is twinned with Vitré in France ".